syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-PDF-Viewer.md

 ### Exporting pages of PDF document as raster images

-Essential PdfViewerControl allows selected pages to be exported as raster images.
+Essential&reg; PdfViewerControl allows selected pages to be exported as raster images.
 Exporting can be done using the [ExportAsImage](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_Forms_PdfViewer_PdfViewerControl_ExportAsImage_System_Int32_) method.
 This option helps to convert a PDF into an image.

 {% tabs %}
 {%highlight c#%}